Approximate Spectral Decomposition of Fisher Information Matrix for Simple ReLU Networks: Introduction

 The grouping property comes from the fact that the ReLU activation function loses its linearity at the point where the input value is 0.
 In investigating this phenomena, we found that Tian \cite{Tian} studied the same network as in our situation.
 Using the result of his study, an explicit expression of the FIM was obtained.
 It is not the form we wanted, but we succeeded to transform it to a form by which we can understand the situation of eigenvalue distribution we discovered.

-In order to match the realistic situation of deep learning, we need to consider multiple hidden layers networks (deep neural network; DNN) and examine the FIM with the weights of all layer added as parameters.
-Though we cannot analyze such DNNs in this paper, but we think that our result reveals certain important property of DNNs.
-Actually, the FIM we analyze can be regarded as a block of the FIM of a general DNN.
+In order to match the realistic situation of deep learning, we need to consider multiple hidden layers networks (deep neural network; DNN) and examine the FIM with the weights of all layers added as parameters.
+Though we cannot analyze such DNNs in this paper, we think that our result reveals certain important properties of DNNs.
+Actually, Amari et al. \cite{Amari2} shows that the FIM of DNN is approximately block diagonal, and the FIM we analyze can be regarded as a block of the FIM of DNN.

 We explain the detailed structure of the neural network we analyze in Section \ref{sec2}.
-The main result, the grouping property of eigenvectors and eigenvalues, is described in Section \ref{mainres} with some lemmas and theorems.
-Section \ref{orth} provides the proof of some lemmas, and the results of the numerical simulation are stated in Section \ref{simulate}.
+The main result, the analysis of eigenvectors and eigenvalues of the FIM, is described in Section \ref{mainres} with some lemmas and theorems.
+The results of numerical calculations are stated in Section \ref{simulate}.
+Section \ref{discuss} discusses the behavior of the gradient descent by using our results on the FIM.

-\subsection{Related works}
+\section{Related works}